Getting Started

 Create Redirects Dialog

-Choose a source queue from the dropdown.
-Enter the queue name for the target of the redirect in To Physical Address.
-To immediately retry all unresolved failed messages from the sources address, check the box with the label Immediately retry any matching failed messages.
+To immediately retry all unresolved failed messages from the source address, check the box with the label Immediately retry any matching failed messages.
+This does not apply to failed messages that have a retry status of Pending.

 Any existing redirects can be deleted using the End Redirect link.